Abdurahman-hassan/100DaysOfCode/Day02/2.4.TipCalculator/README.md

 # Tips Calculator

-Tips Calculator it's a simple program that assist to calculate the tips money
+A simple program that assist to calculate the tips money

 If the bill was $150.00, split between 5 people, with 12% tip.